dotnet/extensions/README.md

 ## Community forks

-Some parts of this project are no longer under active development, but are maintained as community forks.
+Some parts of this project have been forked by the community to add additional functionality:

 #### [McMaster.Extensions.CommandLineUtils](https://github.com/natemcmaster/CommandLineUtils)